-Picking the best lenses for vlogging is a tricky task.
-It's arguably even more difficult and important than picking the best camera for vlogging (opens in new tab).
-The kit lens that came with your camera may basically get the job done, but to give yourself more scope and a more professional look, you need to look at lenses designed for the job.
+In fact, choosing the best lenses for vlogging is arguably even more difficult (and important) than picking the best camera for vlogging (opens in new tab).
+The kit lens that came with your camera may just about get the job done, but to give yourself more scope and a more professional look, you need to look at lenses that are designed for the job.

 You need to think about focal range, as usual, but apart from a regular lens for filming what's in front of you, the chances are you will also want to film yourself talking to the camera.
 If you're shooting with a gimbal or a grip, you will be holding the camera at arm's length and no further, so you will need an ultra wide-angle lens.
 Most zooms go no wider than 24mm equivalent, which is barely enough, and too tight to get anything of your surroundings in the frame too.

 So for that reason we've picked out not one lens type for each camera system but two: a regular zoom for normal filming and what we'll call an ultra-wide 'selfie' zoom for when you need to film yourself.

 We're also sticking to APS-C and Micro Four Thirds systems for this guide, since we figure these are the most attractive to vloggers.
 You can vlog with full frame cameras, of course, but while the cameras aren't always a lot bigger and heavier, the lenses most often are – so they are not the optimal choice for vlogging.

 We've split this guide up into sections, one for each main camera system, as that seems the most helpful and logical way to do it.